 Our climate commitment

-Intrepid has been a carbon-neutral business since 2010 and in 2019 we had 44 offices and offered over 2,700 carbon-offset trips.
+Intrepid has been a carbon-neutral business since 2010 and in 2022 we offered over 1,800 carbon-offset trips.
 We declared a Climate Emergency in January 2020; which is underpinned by a seven-point commitment plan.
 We passionately believe that businesses like Intrepid have a responsibility to do whatever we can to limit global warming to 1.5C in the next decade.
 That's why, in 2020, we became the first global tour operator with verifiable science-based targets through the Science Based Targets initiative.
 Climate change is everyone's business and business need to be a part of the solution.

 Our climate change solutions ecosystem